Pushing Boundaries. Shaping today. Creating tomorrow.

 Where young people change the cultural norms, policies and systems that affect people’s lives.
 Holding decision makers to account for the promises they make.

 The model has unleashed young people’s power to lead their own communities, tackling tough and urgent problems.
-Hear the stories of three young people from the Peak Youth generation:

 Research with 5000 young people in 64 countries revealed young people’s four common goals.
 Whether in a refugee camp on the edge of a conflict or trying to find employment in an urban setting, young people identified goals that underpinned every ambition and challenge they wanted to overcome.